Adolescent, Parenting and Family Counseling

 - Academic decline/issues

-Therapy may mainly be with a child (age 11+), adolescent or the entire family dependent on issues and challenges.
+Therapy may mainly be with an adolescent (16+) or the entire family, dependent on issues and challenges.

 Youth and Child Specialization

 Youth and Child Specialization – not all therapists are specially trained to work with children and adolescents.
 As part of my training and continuing education, I have taken coursework to train to diagnose and treat children and adolescents, including advanced play therapy.
 For three years I worked as a Child and Family Counselor for the Wasco County Student Assistance Program, working with hundreds of children and youth in the Gorge around issues described above as well as trauma, anxiety, depression and more.
 In addition, I have ran groups for local schools to help build coping skills and self-esteem.
 I also spent time as a Youth Mental Health First Aid Facilitator, training adults how to notice mental health issues and guide youth to get the help they needed.

 I have a passion for working with children and youth.
-I work with children age 11+.
+I work with youth age 16+.
 I believe, and research supports, the earlier we can help them build skills and treat mental health issues the stronger and more successful they will be in life.